Several new stores open in new Charleston-area shopping center; 3 restaurants adding sites

 In the developing Wando area of Berkeley County, Dog and Duck has targeted July 22 for the launch of its third East Cooper site.

-The location at 1937-A Clements Ferry Road is just down the street from socks and t-shirt importer Gildan’s distribution center.
-The food and spirits vendor offers other locations under different owners in Mount Pleasant and Summerville.
+The location at 1937-A Clements Ferry Road is just down the street from socks and T-shirt importer Gildan’s distribution center.
+The food and spirits vendor has other locations under different owners in Mount Pleasant and Summerville.

 On the Charleston peninsula, a new dining option is now available in the developing WestEdge community.

-Jimmy John's recently opened a sandwich shop at 99 WestEdge St. where the Caroline apartment building sits across from Joe Riley Stadium.
+Jimmy John's has opened a sandwich shop at 99 WestEdge St. where the Caroline apartment building sits across from Joe Riley Stadium.
 Delivery within a certain area and catering options are available.

 It's a third shop in Charleston for owner Scott Dyer.
 He plans to hire about 20 workers.

-Also in the food expansion realm, a sandwich business with a kiosk at Charleston International Airport recently leased a restaurant site in North Charleston.
+Also in the food expansion realm, a sandwich business with a kiosk at Charleston International Airport recently secured a restaurant site in North Charleston.

 Mama Chef Cuban Cafe leased 2,409 square feet at 5325 Park Forest Parkway in Park Forest Commons off Dorchester Road near Ashley Phosphate Road, according to commercial real estate firm Belk|Lucy.